castrovroberto/codex-lite/README.md

     # Chat specific settings
     # Defines the AI's default behavior in chat by loading the specified file.
+    # Path to a markdown file (e.g., "system-prompt.md" or "/abs/path/to/prompt.md").
-    # If empty or file not found, a default prompt is used.
+    # If empty, file not found, or file is empty, a default internal prompt is used.
     chat_system_prompt_file: "system-prompt.md"

     # Analysis settings (example)